samarthdd/GW-proxy/OVAs-creation/TrueNas-OVA.md

     2. Select vmx0 by entering `1`
     3. Enter `n` for delete interface?
 If this question is not shown move to step 4
     4. Enter `n` for remove current settings
-    5. Enter `y` for Configure interface for DHCP
-    6. You will get prompt "Configure ipv4 option?"
+    5. You will get prompt "Configure ipv4 option?"
-    7. Enter `y` and enter Interface name and give proper ip (ipv4 example - 91.109.25.xx/26)
+    6. Enter `y` and enter Interface name and give proper ip (ipv4 example - 91.109.25.xx/26)
-    8. Enter `n` for configure IPv6?
+    7. Enter `n` for configure IPv6?
-    9. Enter `n` for Configure failover settings?
+    8. Enter `n` for Configure failover settings?

 -  You need to setup Default route by entering `4` Enter gateway IPv4 (ex.
 91.109.25.94)

 -  Finally reboot by entering `10` and get proper TrueNas IP and use it to access TrueNas interface.
--  Open the IP in browser and use 'root' as username
+-  Open the Network Interface IP ( which appears in web gui ) in browser to open TrueNAS ui
+        username: root
+        password: Gl@$$wall

  ## Export OVA of VM
     1. Download OVA tool
     2. Shut down the machine